Íslenzkir Hljóðfæraleikarar

 Cover

-For the cover i used the Cudeco font to create an abstract display text of "Íslenzkir Hljóðfræraleikarar".
+For the cover, I used the Cudeco typeface to create an abstract display treatment of the title Íslenzkir Hljóðfæraleikarar.

 Made with Illustrator & Indesign